mosip/documentation/docs/architecture/components.md

 # Components

-Inji utilizes multiple libraries to provide a seamless experience.
+Inji Mobile utilizes multiple libraries to provide a seamless experience.

 These libraries are accessible as NPM modules, allowing seamless integration with other mobile wallets.